fredriknk/kicad_template/PRODUCTION/readme.md

-## All production files for latest revision of board
+## All production files (Gerbers, drillnc, BOM, PNP files) for latest revision of board